loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 Learning for me is similar to reading a book.
 I need to be by myself in a quiet place with no distractions.
 My biggest hinderance is procrastination.
 I'll generally delay doing something if I find it boring or if I'm confused which makes beginning the task daunting.
 One strategy I've used in the past which has worked, is to set very small easily attainable goals.
 In this instance, the goal would be to 'study every day for 15 minutes'.
 Small goals like this work because it's not overwhelming.
 15 minutes might not sound like much but that's not the part that matters, what matters is that once you've reached the 15 min mark, you've achieved the goal and you feel a little bit accomplished and proud of yourself.
 This creates a positive association with the activity which is easier for building a lasting habit.
 Even though the goal is only 15 minutes of study, you'll find that you'll usually study for a lot longer because it's only the 'starting' that's the hard part.
 Setting the goal to do it every day is another good hack because if you miss a day then you have the oppertunity to study again the next day and you're less likely to make excuses to 'start fresh the following week' for example.

-### What is Python?

-Python is a high level, object orientated programming language.
-It has a very simple sytax that is similar to the normal written english language, which makes it a great language for beginners to learn to program.
-Python can be usde for:
-+ AI and machine learning,
-+ Data analytics,
-+ Data visualisation, .Programming applications,
-+ Web development,
-+ Game development,
-+ Language development,
-+ Finance,
-+ SEO (search engine optmisation),
-+ Design

-### What is object orientated programming?

-OOP is a type of programming paradigm, which refers to a way of thinking, or mindset when creating a program.
-OOP based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as methods).

-An object is a thing that you want to store and process data about, such a car.
-The attributes of a car can be, make, colour, year, etc, and the methods (actions) could be, driving, braking, reversing, etc.

-In python, a "class" is a blueprint that denotes what atributes and methods a distinct object will have.
-It also defines the way in which that object can interact with other things.
-In Python there are built in classes such as data types like strings, intergers and floats.
-In this code - print("Hello") - "Hello" is an object of the 'class' called 'string'.
-The class 'string' denotes that it can't be added to an interger - print("Hello" + 1) will return an error.

-The four core concepts of OOP are:

-Encapsulation - This groups related variables and functions together to reduce complexity and incrase usability.

-Abstraction - This hides details and complexity and shows only the essential code.

-Inheritance - This allows sub classes to inherit attributes and methods from parent classes to eliminate redundant code.

-Polymorphism - This translates to "many forms", and is a technique to get rid of long statements like elifs in python.
-Sub classes of a parent class can have a different 'arguements' for a 'method' using only one block of code.
-For example, "Animal' can be the parent class and 'dog', 'cat', and 'bird' can be sub classes of the 'Animal' class.
-The dog "barks", the cat "meows", and the bird "tweets" - these three actions can be executed using one block of code instead of a long statement.

 ### Have you developed a habit of exploring?